 The Port of Rabat

-Whilst not lined with cafes as with seaside ports in European cities, it is a pretty waterfront and a great spot to watch daily life go by.
+Although the port of Rabat is not lined with cafes like the seaside ports in European cities, it is still a pretty waterfront and a great spot to watch daily life go by.
 We saw fathers and sons sitting on the wall fishing together, mums and children walking along the promenade, and groups of friends catching up.
 We were the only tourists around the port area, but we felt perfectly safe.

 The Ville Nouvelle